A FEW OTHER EVENTS FOR

 - Itâ€™s the birth date of Louisa May Alcott (1832â€“1888), Little Women.

 On November 29 we celebrate the birth date of one of Americaâ€™s most beloved authors.
 Madeleine Lâ€™Engle was born in 1918 and throughout her life faced many obstacles, including roughly twenty-seven rejections of the book that made her famous, A Wrinkle in Time.
 Her father was a troubled manâ€”she frequently spoke of him in public as someone who had been gassed in the trenches during World War I. In fact his problems stemmed from alcoholism.
 She would also loose a son to that disease.
 And yet Lâ€™Engle endured these hardships and even triumphed by writing through her problems.
 An abiding religious faith led Lâ€™Engle to a position of Writer-in-Residence at the Cathedral of St. Johnâ€™s the Divine in New York.
-Today at the cathedral, the Empire State Center for the Book will be dedicating a literary landmark in honor of this extraordinary woman.

 For those who want to understand this complex woman, Leonard S. Marcus has published a fascinating volume: Listening for Madeleine.
 Marcus interviews more than fifty people and gives each one a chapter in the book as he explores the many facets of Lâ€™Engleâ€™s personality.
 Some people give testimony about Madeleine as a young woman; others talk about her professional life; and family members provide a more intimate portrait.
 Although no single interview can be used to depict Lâ€™Engle, when the pieces are read together they reveal a Â fascinating, often contradictory, personality.
 Genealogical researchers are often told to find enough material so that they could go up to an ancestor and shake hands with them.
 At the end of this book, readers will feel they could recognize Lâ€™Engle because she emerges as a real flesh-and-blood figure.